MisterMarlu/WebCrawler/readme.md

       found_url: 'https://github.com/MisterMarlu', // Url where the screenshot website was found (maybe interesting for portal crawling).
       name: 'Imprint', // Title of the website.
       url: 'http://example.com/imprint', // Url where you want to have a screenshot.
-      hasError: false, // The found website can be invalid now or may has a wrong toplevel domain.
+      has_error: false, // The found website can be invalid now or may has a wrong toplevel domain.
     }
   ];